Paratron/SimpLESS/README.md

 - removed the restore button.
 Restoring now happens by default.
 - fixed a bug where urls in stylesheets got messed up with random "app://com.wearekiss.simpless.open/" insertions.
 - included LESS parser 1.1.6
+- addded support for backwards @import.
+Compilation is triggered, if imported files are changed.

 v 1.2